-This prevalence is higher than that found in other studies. ^{22,23} In one study there was a prevalence of low back pain in 33% of children between 8 and 10 years old and 47% of adolescents between 14 and 16 years old.
-23 Another study showed a prevalence of 40.2% in a sample of 500 individuals between 10 and 16 years old.
+This prevalence is higher than thatfound in other studies. ^{22,23}In one study there was a prevalence of low back pain in 33% of children between 8 and 10 years old and 47% of adolescents between 14 and 16 years old.
+23Another studyshowed a prevalence of 40.2% in a sample of 500 individuals between 10 and 16 years old.
 24

 The cultural aspect seems not to be an exclusionary factor in symptoms of low back pain.
-In Kuwait, a similar study with 400 students between 10 and 18 years old showed the prevalence of low back pain in 57.75% of respondents.22.
-In Brazil, studies focusing on the prevalence of low back pain in school children are not common and some are confined to verifying the presence of risk factors and postural changes.
-19 Regarding the prevalence of this symptom, Vitter et al.8 in a study of 1236 schoolchildren aged between 11 and 14 years old in the city of Bauru, São Paulo found that 19.5% of respondents had low back pain.
-Further, in a study of 833 schoolchildren from the 5th to 8th grades in municipal schools of Rio Grande do Sul, the prevalence of back pain was found to be 54.1% in the three-month period before the survey.25 The differences between the results of different studies on the prevalence of low back pain in adolescents can be partly attributed to the different methodologies used, the age of the subjects and even the geographical location of thestudies.26 In this context, it is important to note that this study included students up to 18 years old, while in the study were in Bauru only schoolchildren aged 11-14 years were evaluated, similar to the age expected for school included in the study conducted in Teutônia, Rio Grande do Sul, with students from 5th to 8th grade.25
+In Kuwait, a similar study with 400 students between 10 and 18 years oldshowed the prevalence of low back pain in 57.75% of respondents.22In Brazil, studies focusing on the prevalence of low back pain in school children are not common and some are confined to verifying the presence of risk factors and postural changes.
+19 Regarding the prevalence of this symptom, Vitter et al.8in a study of 1236 schoolchildren aged between 11and 14 years old in the city of Bauru, São Paulofoundthat 19.5% of respondents had low back pain.
+Further, in a study of 833 schoolchildren from the 5th to 8th grades in municipal schools of Rio Grande do Sul, the prevalence of back pain was found to be54.1% in the three-month period before the survey.
+25 The differences between the results of different studies on the prevalence of low back pain in adolescents can be partly attributed to the different methodologies used, the age of the subjects and even the geographical location of thestudies.26In this context, it is important to note that this study included students up to 18 years old, while in the study were in Bauru only schoolchildren aged 11-14 years were evaluated, similar to the age expected for scholarsenrolled in the study conducted in Teutônia, Rio Grande do Sul, with students from 5th to 8th grade.25

-Although no association was found between the variables analysed when analysing the relationship between back pain and gender among adolescents in Teresina, the ratio of prevalence of pain among boys and girls was equal to 1.12 (82% female versus 73% in males).
+Although no association was found between the variables analysed when analysing the relationship between back pain and gender among adolescents in Teresina, the ratio of prevalence of pain among boys and girls was equal to 1.12 (82% femaleversus73% in males).
 And, similar to what was demonstrated in this study, there was also no association between gender and back pain.
 24,27 However, other studies have shown that males are less prone to experiencing back pain.
 8,11,21 Such findings highlight the need to conduct additional studies to examine the relationship between gender and the presence of LBP.

-Although not investigated in this study, some possible explanations even without scientific evidence have been proposed to explain the possible association of back pain in females: the first is related to the physical strength, lower in women; another hypothesis is that the problem is psychosocial, where women have a greater predisposition than men to pain perception.
+Although not investigated in this study, some possible explanations even without scientific evidence have been proposed to explain the possible association of back pain in females:the first isrelated to the physicalstrength, lower in women; another hypothesis is that the problem is psychosocial, where women have a greater predisposition than men to pain perception.
 Moreover, the fact of presenting an early maturation, accompanied by hormonal changes that changes pain perception, could contribute to making women more susceptible to pain conditions.
-21,25,27
+21,25,27 days.
+This result is consistent with that described in a study conducted in northwest England.
+Additionally, although this finding could support the theory that low back pain in young people is, in most cases, a common living condition which resolves spontaneously with time, it should be analysed with caution, ascurrently it is known that children and adolescents who experience pain are thosewhich restate the symptom or pain in other body segments later in life.

-As for the duration of the low back pain, most of the teenagers investigated here (76.15%) reported pain lasting between one and seven days.
+As for the duration of the low back pain, most of the teenagers investigated here (76.15%) reported pain lasting between one and seven